Nature-based jobs and skills

 At NatureScot, we’re working with many partners including Skills Development Scotland to help to realise opportunities for new jobs presented by the transition to net zero.

-We have published a revised Action Plan for Nature-based jobs and skills covering the period up to April 2023.
+We have published a revised Action Plan for Nature-based jobs and skills covering the period up to April 2024.
 This shows how NatureScot, working with partners, will take steps to support the skills and jobs needed to put in place nature-based solutions so that Scotland meets net zero targets by 2045.
-The Action Plan signals NatureScot’s intention to engage with the Climate Emergency Skills Action Plan and contribute to the Just Transition.
 The plan includes actions under four themes:

 Louise Ross, a Phd research student from Aberdeen University and her field assistant surveying a quadrat in Glen Tilt, Tayside and Clackmannanshire Area.